-A backpack chair is considered an optional piece of hiking gear, except by those who are not fond of cold, hard rocks.
+A backpack chair is considered an optional piece of hiking gear.

-Or it might tempt a hiker with back pain, looking for a bit more support than the nearest rock pile.
+Or it might tempt a hiker with back pain, looking for a bit more support than the nearest soggy stump.

-To get a complete picture of why you might want to carry a backpacking chair into the wilds, let's take a look at not only the benefits, but the various types that are available to you.
+To get a complete picture of why you might want to carry a backpacking chair into the wilds, let's take a look at not only the benefits, but the various types of lightweight outdoor chairs that are available to you.